Change User settings on Mac

-Choose a user picture that represents the user.
-You can change the picture that appears next to your user name or another user’s name in the login window on your Mac.
+Click the picture that appears next to your username or someone else’s username in the login window on your Mac.
 You can choose a photo from your photo library, take a new photo using the camera on your Mac, choose a Memoji or emoji, use initials in a monogram and more.
 When you choose a picture or other image for your user login picture, the selected image is also displayed for your Apple ID picture and for your My Card in Contacts.
 See Change a user’s login picture.

 Allow user to reset password using Apple ID